What Is the Endocannabinoid System?

 There are some other, less well-known cannabinoids that also have a powerful effect on the endocannabinoid system.
 Cannabigerol, or CBG, and cannabinol, or CBN, are two of the most commonly used.

 CBG (cannabigerol) is also sometimes called the “mother cannabinoid,” because it’s the first cannabinoid that takes form, and it appears early in the development cycle of the hemp plant.
 It interacts with our endocannabinoid system in a slightly different way than CBD.
-When combined with CBD to achieve the Entourage Effect, many people find that CBG provides energizing effects.
+When combined with CBD to achieve the Entourage Effect, many people find that CBG provides an energizing effect, as with our CBD + CBG Wellness Tincture.

 In short, there are many cannabinoids that don’t cause a “high,” but do interact with our endocannabinoid system in therapeutic ways.